Sexual misconduct occurs when women are commoditized. It’s sin, but since few know what commoditization means, few can address our current scandal.

 The reckoning won’t be complete if we don’t address the root of this scandal.
 It’s commoditization, a market term where everything—goods, ideas, services, people, education, amateur and professional sports, technology—becomes objects of trade based on what the market will bear.
 Nothing, however, ought to be reduced to market value because everything has mystical value transcending the market.

-Including a woman’s body.
-The female breast, for instance, takes the form and shape that it does to attract men in mystical ways.
+Including a woman’s body, particularly her breasts.
+The female breast takes the form and shape that it does to attract men in mystical ways.
 They incarnate (make flesh) a mystery—the gospel of love told in our physical body.
 They are not merely mammary glands.
-Breasts signify the church—Christ’s bride—transforming God’s word into milk for newborns (I Pet.
+Breasts signify the church—Christ’s bride—transforming God’s word made flesh into milk for newborns (I Pet.
 2:2).
-That’s their mystical allure—even if people don’t know it.
+That’s their mystical allure.

 This is what the church historically meant when it said that our bodies are to be a catechism, from the Greek to resound or echo.
 Our bodies, our sexuality, echo the mystery of the gospel.
 We hear echoes in attraction, arousal, intercourse, and climax.